Adult & Family Services Commission

 Agendas & Minutes

 Agendas are available prior to the meetings.
+The November 14, 2023 Adult and Family Services Commission Meeting will be held at the Nevada County Government Center upstairs in the Empire Room , 950 Maidu Ave, Nevada City CA 95959.
 There is no Adult and Family Services Commission Meeting in August or December.
 Minutes are available following approval.

 The Commission provides policy advice to the Board of Supervisors; appraises and evaluates county health and human services programs; participates in long range planning processes; helps identify and coordinate community resources, including the Community Services Block Grant (CSBG), that can be used to provide collaborative solutions to health and human services needs; oversees the extent and the quality of the participation of low income constituents in the CSBG funded programs; participates in activities of the Agency on Aging Area 4 (AAA4) Advisory Council; provides advice and recommendations to the Board of Supervisors on issues relating to Adult Day Services and Adult Day Health Care; provides assistance in educating the community on health and human services needs; and promoting intergenerational relations and activities, which facilitates the generations working together to solve problems and enriching the lives of all.